This post may contain affiliate links which won’t change your price but will share some commission.

 Pierogi from Chicken Broth Meat

-So the next time, you make Rosol, or any other broth and you have some leftover meat, don’t throw it out.
+So the next time you make Rosol or any other broth and have some leftover meat, don’t throw it out.
 Turn it into pierogi instead.
-Get some meat and some veggies from the broth and either push it through a meat grinder or simply use a food processor.
-Pulse it a few times, season to your liking and your filing for the pierogi is almost ready.
+Get meat and veggies from the broth and either push it through a meat grinder or use a food processor.
+Pulse it a few times, season to your liking, and your filing for the pierogi is almost ready.
 I would also add some chopped and fried onions and fresh parsley (both are such huge flavor boosters!)

 Pierogi from Leftover Turkey

-I’ve been living in the US since 2005 and my boys are half Polish and half American.
+I’ve lived in the US since 2005, and my boys are half-Polish and half-American.
 Therefore, I make sure that we celebrate both Polish and American Holidays.
-Every year for Thanksgiving I’m making my Maple Mustard Glazed Turkey, Mushroom Leek Stuffing, and Brussels Sprouts with Bacon.
+Every year for Thanksgiving, I make my Maple Mustard Glazed Turkey, Mushroom Leek Stuffing, and Brussels Sprouts with Bacon.

-But this year I decided to surprise my husband and morph our turkey leftovers into a delicious meat pierogi.
-He was surprised and said that it was really an excellent way to use up all these leftovers.
+But this year, I surprised my husband and changed our turkey leftovers into a delicious meat pierogi.
+He was surprised and said it was an excellent way to use up all these leftovers.

-When you store the turkey meat in the fridge it has a tendency to dry out.
+When you store the turkey meat in the fridge, it tends to dry out.
 For pierogi, the meat needs to be soft.
-The easy solution for this is to just place it in a pot with some turkey or chicken broth and boil it for a couple of minutes.
+The easy solution is to place it in a pot with some turkey or chicken broth and boil it for a few minutes.

-If you roast your turkey with veggies, you may also have some carrots or celery that you can add to the filling.
+If you roast your turkey with veggies, you may have some carrots or celery to add to the filling.
 I usually have carrots and celery.
-This year I only added carrots, fresh parsley, and some freshly fried onions.
+This year, I only added carrots, fresh parsley, and some freshly fried onions.

 If you don’t have veggies, add some to the broth and cook until soft.
-Place everything in a food processor, pulse a few times, adjust the seasoning, and just like that your meat pierogi filling is ready.
+Place everything in a food processor, pulse a few times, adjust the seasoning, and your meat pierogi filling is ready.

-What if you don’t have any cooked meat and really have a meat pierogi craving?
+What if you don’t have any cooked meat and have a meat pierogi craving?

-And then proceed like described above…add to the food processor, season, add fried onions and pulse a few times.
+Then proceed like described above…add to the food processor, season, add fried onions, and pulse a few times.
 Set aside and work your dough.

-Meat: You can make pierogi from chicken, turkey, pork, beef, or a combination of them.
+Meat: You can make pierogi from chicken, turkey, pork, beef, or a combination.
 For this recipe, I used approximately 2 cups of shredded turkey meat.
-If you use other types of meat just make sure that you have about 2 cups of it once you take the meat off the bones.
+If you use other types of meat, make sure that you have about 2 cups of it once you take the meat off the bones.

-Veggies: cooked carrots and celery will add some nice texture and fried onions and fresh parsley will add a nice boost of flavor.
+Veggies: cooked carrots and celery will add some nice texture, and fried onions and fresh parsley will boost flavor.

-Seasoning: Salt and pepper is a must, but you can add other seasonings to your likings.
-Some people like adding marjoram, garlic powder, onion powder, or magi seasoning (I always buy it in specialty Polish store).
+Seasoning: Salt and pepper is a must, but you can add other seasonings you like.
+Some people like adding marjoram, garlic powder, onion powder, or magi seasoning (I always buy it in specialty Polish stores).
 Just taste the filling and adjust it to your liking.

-Dough: I’ve written some posts before with some step by steps guides on how to make pierogi dough.
-There are a lot of different schools and a lot of them add an egg to the dough.
+Dough: I’ve written some posts with step-by-step guides on how to make pierogi dough.
+Many different schools add an egg to the dough.
 I make my dough without an egg.
-In my opinion, the dough without the egg is much softer and pliable.
-See my recipes for Pierogi with Potatoes and Cheese or Pierogi with Sauerkraut and Mushrooms.
-For my dough recipe, you’ll just need flour, butter, milk, and/or water.
+I think the dough without the egg is much softer and pliable.
+For my dough recipe, you’ll need flour, butter, milk, and/or water.

 How to make these pierogi